-Huang et al. (2013) investigated whether the VISSIM simulation model and SSAM (Surrogate Safety Assessment Model) could provide reliable estimates of traffic conflicts at signalized intersections.
+Huang et al. [11] investigated whether the VISSIM simulation model and SSAM (Surrogate Safety Assessment Model) could provide reliable estimates of traffic conflicts at signalized intersections.
 In their study, they gathered 80 hours of traffic data and recorded traffic conflicts at ten signalized intersections.
 The simulated conflicts generated by VISSIM and identified by SSAM were compared to the conflicts observed in the field.
 The researchers proposed a two-stage process to calibrate and validate the VISSIM simulation models.
 They found that this two-stage calibration method improved the accuracy of the simulated conflicts compared to real-world conflicts.
-Stevanovic et al. (2012) developed linear regression model to analyze the relationship between simulated and observed conflicts.
-The results indicated a reasonable correlation between the simulated and observed rearend and total conflicts.
-SSAM generated surrogate safety measures by identifying, classifying, and evaluating traffic conflicts within the simulation in the study.
-Gettman et al. (2008) examined the relationship between simulated conflicts and actual crashes at 83 four-leg urban signalized intersections and discovered a significant correlation between the two.
-Additionally, a more recent study by Dijkstra et al. (2010) also confirmed a statistically significant relationship between observed crashes and simulated conflicts.
+Linear regression models were developed to analyze the relationship between simulated and observed conflicts.
+SSAM generates surrogate safety measures by identifying, classifying, and evaluating traffic conflicts within the simulation model [12].
+In 2008, Gettman et al. examined the relationship between simulated conflicts and actual crashes at 83 four-leg urban signalized intersections and discovered a significant correlation between the two [13].
+Additionally, a more recent study by Dijkstra et al. [14] also confirmed a statistically significant relationship between observed crashes and simulated conflicts.

-Astarita et al. (2019) conducted microsimulation studies to assess typical intersection scenarios and concluded that combining microsimulation with surrogate safety measures is a reliable and consistent approach for evaluating the safety of various intersection designs.
-Similarly, Vasconcelos et al. (2014) reached comparable conclusions when evaluating three standard intersection layouts: a four-leg priority intersection, a four-leg staggered intersection, and a single-lane roundabout.
+Astarita et al. [15] conducted microsimulation studies to assess typical intersection scenarios and concluded that combining microsimulation with surrogate safety measures is a reliable and consistent approach for evaluating the safety of various intersection designs.
+Similarly, Vasconcelos et al. [16] reached comparable conclusions when evaluating three standard intersection layouts: a four-leg priority intersection, a four-leg staggered intersection, and a single-lane roundabout.

 VISSIM offers two approaches for simulating pedestrians.
 The first is a default method that applies general rules to model pedestrian behavior, while the second treats pedestrians similarly to vehicles by adjusting various parameters to replicate their behavior.
-Using the car-following algorithm for pedestrian modeling is a recent advancement, and its effectiveness was demonstrated by calibrating VISSIM to accurately predict established pedestrian speed-flow relationship by Ishaque & Noland (2009).
+Using the car-following algorithm for pedestrian modeling is a recent advancement, and its effectiveness was demonstrated by calibrating VISSIM to accurately predict established pedestrian speed-flow relationships [17].

-Abukauskas et al. (2013) investigated road safety enhancements at at-grade intersections.
+Abukauskas et al. [18] investigated road safety enhancements at at-grade intersections.
 The study focused on conventional intersections in Lithuania featuring left-turn deceleration and waiting lanes on main roads.
 Driving speeds were measured at three different locations, and changes in speed and the frequency of traffic conflicts were analyzed.
 The study found that after implementing safety measures, which led to a reduction in actual driving speeds, the likelihood of traffic conflicts in the intersection area significantly decreased.

-The research by Pin et al. (2015) showcased the application of automated traffic conflict analysis for conducting before-and-after safety assessments.
+The research by Pin et al. [19] showcased the application of automated traffic conflict analysis for conducting before-and-after safety assessments.
 The aim was to perform a time-series safety evaluation for an intersection in Surrey, British Columbia, Canada, where various pedestrian-related safety measures were implemented.
 These measures included protected-only left turns, pedestrian countdown timers, crosswalk realignment, crosswalk repositioning, and the use of drop-down sidewalks.
 The results revealed a significant reduction in both the frequency and severity of pedestrian conflicts at the intersection after the treatments were applied.
 This study highlights the effectiveness of surrogate safety indicators in diagnosing pedestrian-related safety issues and evaluating intersection countermeasures.

-3. Study Area
+4. Study Area